Communicating with non-English speaking clients

-Interpreting Wellington and Regional Public Health invite you to a special workshop on how to use interpreters in a clinical context, in order to meet the requirements of human rights and sign language legislation.
-This workshop is offered under the Regional Action Plan for Refugee Health and Wellbeing.
+Interpreting Wellington and Public Health invite you to a special workshop on how to use interpreters in a clinical context, in order to meet the requirements of human rights and sign language legislation.
+This workshop is one of a series offered under the Regional Action Plan for Refugee Health and Well-Being.

 Introduction to Public Health Nursing in New Zealand

 Public Health & Whitireia have put together ‘Introduction to Public Health Nursing in New Zealand’ - a FREE eLearning course able to be done in participants’ own time.

 Available now, the course explores prevention, health determinants, national and international strategies that unpack public health nurses’ role and the Public Health Knowledge and Skills Framework.

 The course will initially be available to Ko Awatea LEARN users before being rolled out to other hospitals through their eLearning systems.